cslab-hub/MatrixDataExtractor/README.md

 ```
 $ bash -i start.sh
 ```
-**Disclaimer:** Matrix Data Extractor tool is funded by the Interreg North-West Europe program (Interreg NWE), project Di-Plast - Digital Circular Economy for the Plastics Industry (NWE729).
-Any further support after end of this project will not be provided unfortunately.
+**Disclaimer:** Matrix Data Extractor tool is funded by the Interreg North-West Europe program (Interreg NWE), project Di-Plast - Digital Circular Economy for the Plastics Industry (NWE729, https://www.nweurope.eu/projects/project-search/di-plast-digital-circular-economy-for-the-plastics-industry/).
+Any support to provide table detection model will not be provided unfortunately.
+The accuracy of table detection model depends on various factors such as volume, variety of annotated datasets, hyperparameters of model.
+You can do your experiment to get better accuracy of your table detection model.